List of top Physical Education Questions asked in CUET (UG)

 Read the passage carefully and answer the question strictly as per the content.

-The coach is , however, unhappy with the BCCI for not giving his boy a proper farewell.
-“It is just like using him.
-He deserved better treatment and credit to sign off from the game.” said an emotional Sharma.
+The coach is, however, unhappy with the BCCI for not giving his boy a proper farewell.
+"It is just like using him.
+He deserved better treatment and credit to sign off from the game," said an emotional Sharma.

 Read the passage carefully and answer the question strictly as per the passage’s content.

 Varicocele may be defined as diffuse dilation of the pampiniform plexus (the venous drainage of the scrotum).
 Generally, the venous drainage of the scrotum begins with multiple scrotal veins that coalesce with the plexus.
-This drainage ascends along the cord structure and ultimately forms a single testicular vein, draining on the right into the vena cava and on the left renal vein.
+This drainage ascends along the cord structure and ultimately forms a single testicular vein, draining on the right into the vena cava and on the left into the left renal vein.
 Although the main symptom of admission is dilated veins observed in the scrotum, patients with especially high-grade varicocele suffer from chronic groin pain.
 This may limit the physical performance.

-Most cases of childhood varicocele require no treatment, but because of the gross apperance of varicocele, parents need to be well counseled.
-Generally, a larger scrotum than normal is observed during physical examination when the boy stands upright.
+Most cases of childhood varicocele require no treatment, but because of the gross appearance of varicocele, parents need to be well counseled.
+Generally a larger scrotum than normal is observed during physical examination when the boy stands upright.
 Palpation of the scrotum is like feeling “a bag of worms”.
 The mass of veins often disappear when the child lies down.
 Adolescents who have pain, large varicoceles, or loss of ipsilateral testicular volume over time should undergo surgical therapy.
 Prior surgical therapies focusing on mass ligation of the internal spermatic vessels have had good results, but a significant incidence of postoperative hydrocele is reported.